Secrest2904/WordleSolver/README.md

 # WordleSolver
-This is a Wordle solver made by Daniel Price, Michael, and Adam Secrest
+This is a Wordle solver made by Daniel Price, Michael Lim, and Adam Secrest